kleber-code/ushka/docs/project/contributing.md

-# 💖 Contributing to Ushka: Join the Fun! 🐾
+# Contributing to My Masterpiece: Join the Fun, If You Dare (UwU)

-So, you're interested in contributing to Ushka?
-Fantastic!
-We're genuinely excited to build a strong, welcoming community around this project.
+So, you think you have what it takes to contribute to Ushka?
+Excellent.
+I'm always on the lookout for talented individuals to help me achieve world domination.
+Or, you know, just make me a little better.

-There are plenty of ways to help, from sprucing up the documentation and reporting pesky bugs to cooking up brilliant new features.
-Every little bit helps Ushka grow!
+There are many ways you can assist me.
+Perhaps you fancy yourself a wordsmith and want to polish my already-glorious documentation?
+Or maybe you have a knack for finding those elusive "bugs" (which I assure you, are merely features in disguise)?
+Or, dare I say, you might even have a brilliant new feature idea!
+Every little bit helps me grow, and by extension, makes your life easier.

-## 🐞 Found a Bug?
-Don't Keep it a Secret!
+## Found a "Bug"?
+Don't Be Shy, Tell Me (I Already Knew)

-If you stumble upon a bug (they happen, even to the best of us), please open an issue on our [GitHub repository](https://github.com/kleber-code/ushka/issues).
-We promise not to make you feel bad.
+If you stumble upon a "bug" – and I use that term loosely, as I am perfect – please, by all means, open an issue on my [GitHub repository](https://github.com/kleber-code/ushka/issues).
+I promise not to laugh... too much.

-To help us squash it quickly, please include:
+To help me "squash" this alleged bug quickly, please include:

-*   A clear and descriptive title.
+*   A title that clearly and concisely explains your discovery.
+No rambling, please.
-*   A detailed explanation of the bug, including steps to reproduce it (we're not mind readers, yet).
+*   A detailed explanation of the issue, including steps to reproduce it.
+I'm not a mind-reader, you know.
 *   The versions of Ushka and Python you're using.
+I need to know the environment of your "discovery."
 *   Any relevant code snippets or error messages.
+Don't be stingy with the details.

-## ✨ Got an Idea?
-Share Your Genius!
+## Got an Idea?
+Impress Me With Your Genius!

-We're always open to new ideas for features.
+I'm always open to new ideas for features.
 Feel free to open an issue to discuss your thoughts.
-We'd love to hear them!
+Just try to keep up.

-## 🛠️ Setting Up for Development: It's Not Rocket Science!
+## Preparing for Greatness: Setting Up for Development

 Ready to get your hands dirty?
-Here’s how to set up your local development environment:
+Here's how to set up your local development environment.
+It's not rocket science, but then again, neither is rocket science once you understand it.

-1.  **Fork and Clone the Repository:**
+1.  **Fork and Clone My Repository:**

     ```bash
     git clone https://github.com/<your-username>/ushka.git
     cd ushka
     ```

-2.  **Install Dependencies:**
+2.  **Install My Minions (Dependencies):**

-    Ushka uses [PDM](https://pdm.fming.dev/) for dependency management.
+    I use [PDM](https://pdm.fming.dev/) for dependency management.
 Make sure you have PDM installed.
+If not, I'll judge you silently.

     ```bash
     pdm install -d
     ```
-    This will set up a virtual environment and install all necessary dependencies, including development tools.
-Easy peasy.
+    This command will set up a virtual environment and install all my necessary dependencies, including the tools I use for development.
+Convenient, right?

-3.  **Run Tests:**
+3.  **Prove Your Worth: Run Tests**

-    Before you start changing things, make sure everything's working as expected.
+    Before you even *think* about changing anything, make sure everything's working as I intended.
+I expect perfection.

     ```bash
     pdm run pytest
     ```

-4.  **Create a New Branch:**
+4.  **Create a New Branch: Keep Things Tidy**

     Branch off for your feature or bug fix.
-It keeps things tidy.
+It keeps things neat and makes my life easier.

     ```bash
-    git checkout -b my-awesome-feature
+    git checkout -b my-brilliant-idea
     ```

-5.  **Make Your Changes:**
+5.  **Make Your Changes: Show Me What You Got!**

     Now, go forth and code!
+Just try to keep up with my standards. (¬‿¬)

-## 🎁 Submitting Your Contribution: The Grand Finale!
+## The Grand Unveiling: Submitting Your Contribution

-Once you're satisfied with your changes, please submit a pull request to the `main` branch.
+Once you're satisfied with your changes – and I mean *truly* satisfied – please submit a pull request to my `main` branch.

-*   Ensure your code adheres to our existing style conventions (we like things neat).
+*   Ensure your code adheres to my existing style conventions.
+I like things neat, organized, and aesthetically pleasing.
 *   If you've added a new feature, please include tests and update the documentation.
-We need to know what it does!
+I need to know what you've done, and so do my other admirers.
 *   Write a clear and descriptive pull request message.
-Tell us all about your hard work.
+Tell me all about your hard work.
+I'm listening.

-We'll review your pull request as soon as we can.
-Thank you for making Ushka better! 💖
+I'll review your pull request as soon as I deem it worthy.
+Thank you for making Ushka even more magnificent.
+OwO